 The Higher Education Opportunity Act of 2008 originally offered loan forgiveness to teachers and child care providers in low-income areas, a new version of the act has extended loan forgiveness to a variety of school personnel, including mental health professionals.
 This document highlights the definition of mental health professionals.

-Check out this CQ article, which answers some FAQ's relating to loan forgiveness options for school psychologists.
+This CQ article, from October 2011, answers some FAQ's relating to loan forgiveness options for school psychologists.

 Other Scholarship, Research Awards and Loan Forgiveness Information